 One of the more challenging and strenuous day hikes in Austria is the Alp Tour Obertal.
-The 11-kilometer hike takes you from Hopfriesen to Giglachseen Lakes, with some extraordinary stops along the way.
+The 11-kilometer hike takes you from Hopfriesen to Giglach Lakes, with some extraordinary stops along the way.

 Some of the highlights of the hike include the 19th century Nickel Museum – which is in fact a smelting furnace -, three remarkably beautiful lakes that will take your breath away and rather unique flora.

-The trail begins at Hopfriesen and the first part takes you along the classic Miner’s Trail.
+This day hike begins at Hopfriesen and the first part takes you along the classic Miner’s Trail.
 From there, you will pass through forests, go over creeks, pass by lakes and various interesting rock formations.
-You will eventually get to Murspitzsattel mountain saddle, which offers sepctacular views of the Duisitzkar cirque and its amazing lake.
+You will eventually get to Murspitzsattel mountain saddle, which offers spectacular views of the Duisitzkar cirque and its amazing lake.
 After that, the trail descends into the cirque, with several huts along the way where you can stop for a break.

 It’s only downhill from there – the end of the trail is the valley floor of Eschachboden, while the bus back to Schladming departs next to Eschachalm inn.
 One important thing to note about this trail is that it passes over multiple private properties.
 Owners of those don’t allow for dogs, so you can’t bring your canine friend along for the hike.

-The trail stages vary in difficulty and length – some are just 2-hour walks, while others are 11-kilometer trails that are strenuous even for the most experienced hikers.
+The hiking trail stages on this multi-day hike vary in difficulty and length – some are just 2-hour walks, while others are 11-kilometer trails that are strenuous even for the most experienced hikers.

 Stage 2 is probably one of the best paths for beginners and people who just want to look at idyllic scenery.
 It’s an 11-kilometer trail without any significant climbs, so it’s suitable for pretty much everyone.
 You can cross the trail in just 3-4 hours, and you will get to experience some mesmerizing scenic views of the Alpine range along the way.

-The Innergschlöss Glacier Trail will take you right into the center of ‘eternal ice’ in the heart of Hohe Tauern National Park.
+The Innergschlöss Glacier Trail in the Hohe Tauern National Park will take you right into the center of ‘eternal ice’ in the heart of Hohe Tauern National Park.
 The trail begins in Gschlöss valley, which is easily one of the most beautiful valleys in the Eastern Alps.
 From there, you will ascend to the Salzbodensee lake, pass by a cliffside chapel and even stare into God’s Eye – a small, eye-shaped tarn.

 The trail then takes you to a bridge over the Schlatenbach river and ultimately to a stunning lookout point that stares directly into the glacier.
 From there, just continue on the trail until you eventually end up back in the valley, and hike to Matreier Tauernhaus – the starting point of this scenic loop.